neeleshverma/Speech-Enhancement/README.md

 # End-to-End Speech Enhancement With Perceptual Feature Losses

 An end-to-end deep neural network for speech denoising using perceptual feature differences as a loss function (using PyTorch framework).
+The detailed report is available here - [Report](https://github.com/neeleshverma/Speech-Enhancement/blob/main/report_and_figs/Report.pdf)

 ## DATA DOWNLOADING FILES: ##